Multan Sun Temple: Ismaili emirs

-With the increasing influence of Fatimid Caliphate in the frontiers of Persia, arrived Jalam (var.
-Halam) in 959 C.E., to replace the old Da'ai who had not only exhibited "reprehensible syncretism" by allowing neo-converts to maintain their traditional practices but also disputed the noble origins of the Fatimids.
+With the increasing influence of Fatimid Caliphate in the frontiers of Persia, arrived Jalam (variant Halam) in 959, to replace the old Da'ai who had not only exhibited "reprehensible syncretism" by allowing neo-converts to maintain their traditional practices but also disputed the noble origins of the Fatimids.
 Jalam took to preaching Isma'ilism aggressively and obtained success; (Note: Al-Muqaddasi, visiting Multan in 985, found the majority to be Shi'as.) he would have the ruling dynasty switch their allegiance from the Abbasids to Fatimids soon.
 (Note: Older historians have generally (and incorrectly) assumed Jalan to have usurped power by overthrowing the Abbasid sovereigns.)

-C. 965 C.E., a letter from the Fatimid Caliph congratulated Jalam on destroying a (unknown) temple and constructing a mosque on the site.
-This has been understood by some to refer to the destruction of the Sun Temple, esp. in light of Al-Biruni explicitly holding Jalam responsible for the event and assassination of all priests, writing only a few decades hence.
+Circa 965, a letter from the Fatimid caliph congratulated Jalam on destroying a (unknown) temple and constructing a mosque on the site.
+This has been understood by some to refer to the destruction of the Sun Temple, especially in light of al-Biruni explicitly holding Jalam responsible for the event and assassination of all priests, writing only a few decades hence.
 (Note: The old mosque was also shut, which would be only restored by Mahmud of Ghazni during the sacking of Sindh, c.
 1005.)
-However, Maqdisi —a pro-Fatimid geographer— who had visited Multan c.
-985 C.E. and recorded a host of novel information about the Shi'ite inhabitants, reiterated Istakhri's observations about the Sun-Temple, including locational specifics.
-Thus, Maclean argues that it could not have been the Sun Temple which was mentioned in the letter; had the site been transformed into an Ismaili mosque, Maqdisi would have found it worthy of mention and it is also improbable that the local Hindus reconstructed the temple in the intervening years since it would have involved demolition of a royal mosque.
+However, Maqdisi — a pro-Fatimid geographer — who had visited Multan circa 985 and recorded a host of novel information about the Shi'ite inhabitants, reiterated Istakhri's observations about the Sun Temple, including locational specifics.
+Thus, Maclean argues that it could not have been the Sun Temple which was mentioned in the letter; had the site been transformed into an Ismaili mosque, al-Maqdisi would have found it worthy of mention and it is also improbable that the local Hindus reconstructed the temple in the intervening years since it would have involved demolition of a royal mosque.